akka/akka/akka-docs/src/main/paradox/remoting-artery.md

     * The single set of keys and the single certificate is distributed to all nodes.
 The certificate can be self-signed as it is distributed both as a certificate for authentication but also as the trusted certificate.
     * If the keys/certificate are lost, someone else can connect to your cluster.
-    * Adding nodes to the cluster is simple as the key material can just be deployed / distributed to the new node.
+    * Adding nodes to the cluster is simple as the key material can be deployed / distributed to the new node.
 * Have a single set of keys and a single certificate for all nodes that contains all of the host names and *enable* hostname checking.
     * This means that only the hosts mentioned in the certificate can connect to the cluster.